Lagrang3/SISSA-Parallel_FFT/solution/README.md

 This task is performed in 3.23 seconds using the `FFT_Iterative`, compared to 2.58 seconds employed by `FFTW3` (the FFTW wrapper).

+- We have implemented a parallel version of the diffusion problem, using a distributed memory approach.
+To that end, there is a multipurpose templated class called `parallel_buff_3D` that contains the local domain and handles the interprocess communication that regards its own data.

 - Using the fftw library we manage to solve the diffusion equation for a small test domain of size 48x48x96.
 Here the concentration at time step 0 and time step 1000: